 What do you think makes the McQueens Flower School Special?

-I think what makes McQueens Flower School special is the fact that all the tutors teach differently, we all have a range of floristry knowledge and styles.
+I think what makes McQueens Flower School special is the fact that all the tutors teach differently, we have a range of floristry knowledge, experience and styles.
 We are not structured in terms of telling people what to do, the real floristry world is not like that – we have to be adaptable to the customer.
 Another unique thing about us is that we always have a strong commercial stronghold, we have a lot of contracts all over London.
 The tutors at the school have knowledge of contracts and real-world applications of being a florist and we happily share the commercial value of teaching.
 I believe it’s important to learn how to take the skills and knowledge and turn it into a profitable potential business in the future.
 The course is an investment for knowledge, we don’t only make beautiful arrangements, we want people to walk away feeling equipped and ready to go into potentially running their own business.

 What do you think is the next trend in floristry?